Microman (wrestler)

-Microman/Micro Man (born September 30, 1998) is the ring name of a Mexican masked professional wrestler (luchador enmascarado in Spanish), and is currently under contract with Major League Wrestling and Lucha Libre AAA Worldwide (AAA).
+Microman (also stylized as Micro Man; born September 30, 1998) is the ring name of a Mexican masked professional wrestler (luchador enmascarado in Spanish), who is currently under contract with Major League Wrestling (MLW) and Lucha Libre AAA Worldwide (AAA) and makes sporadic appearances with Game Changer Wrestling (GCW).

 He previously worked for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL).
 Microman has dwarfism and competed in CMLL's little people-exclusive Micro-Estrellas ("Micro Stars") division.
 He is the son of KeMonito, also a little person, who works as a mascota in CMLL.
-His real name is not a matter of public record, as is often the case with masked wrestlers in Mexico where their private lives are kept concealed from wrestling fans.
+His real name is not a matter of public record, as is often the case with masked wrestlers in Mexico, where their private lives are kept concealed from wrestling fans.